pcct/spring-boot-hello-world-dockerized/README.md

 ---

 ## Acknowledgments
-The script that do the security inspections was heavily inspired on code made by https://github.com/docker/docker-bench-security
+The '**inspections.sh**' script that do the security inspections was heavily inspired on code available on https://github.com/docker/docker-bench-security